Risk posed by terrorist before Reading attacks to face inquest scrutiny

 The risk posed by a triple murderer before he carried out the Reading terror attacks will come under heavy scrutiny as full inquest proceedings are due to begin.

-The families of the three victims previously called for a “full and fearless investigation” into how their deaths could have been prevented.
+Ahead of the first day of the full inquest, Mr Furlong’s father, Gary Furlong, told reporters the victims’ families want to be “reassured that no stone has been left unturned in the quest for answers about how the murders of our loved ones could have taken place”.

-Three other people, Stephen Young, Patrick Edwards and Nishit Nisudan, were also injured before Saadallah threw away the eight-inch knife and ran off, pursued by an off-duty police officer.
+Three other people – Stephen Young, Patrick Edwards and Nishit Nisudan – were also injured before Saadallah threw away the 8in (20cm) knife and ran off, pursued by an off-duty police officer.

 In January 2021, the killer was handed a whole-life sentence at the Old Bailey after pleading guilty to three murders and three attempted murders.